A Caring Community of Crafters

 Individuals and groups alike help us by collecting new travel-size toiletries, individually packaged nonperishable snacks, compact games, such as puzzle books and playing cards, and Christmas cards with heartfelt personal messages.
 It’s ironic that many of the essential self-care items mariners bring to our shores are ones they find difficult to obtain.
 In the fall, we coordinate port packing day events at the International Seafarers’ Center for groups interested in helping us pack the donated items in ditty bags.

 I’m so glad you found us!
 I hope you will consider joining this caring community of crafters.
 Mariners know that behind each gift is someone who cares.
 If I can be helpful in any way, please do not hesitate to reach out.
 Happy Crafting!

-Manager, Christmas at Sea
+Senior Manager, Development and Christmas at Sea